Public Policy Delivery Through Behavior Change Communication

 Alongside legislation, regulation, and taxation, communication is an essential tool for policy development and implementation.
 But communication is poorly understood and under-utilized at many levels of government.
 Used successfully, communication closes the gap in trust between government and citizens and helps drive long-term behavior change which is key to tackling many public policy challenges.

-Alongside legislation, regulation and taxation, communication is an essential tool for policy implementation.
-Using it as part of the wider policy mix requires policymakers to understand why people behave the way they do and how best to influence audiences, drawing on insights from behavioral psychology, economics and other disciplines.
-It also requires a nuanced understanding of the changing media landscape and the latest developments in digital technology.
+To do so, policymakers must understand why people behave the way they do and how best to influence audiences, drawing on insights from behavioral psychology, economics, and other disciplines.
+Successful communication also requires a nuanced understanding of the changing media landscape and the latest developments in digital technology.

-Learn more about Communications Strategy for Public Policy Delivery
+Learn more about Public Policy Delivery Through Behavior Change Communication

 Who Should Attend?

 The program is designed for senior Federal, State and Local government officials who are responsible for developing or implementing public policy, particularly in the area of citizen engagement and/or behavior change.
 The program is also relevant to those working in government communication, military and non-profit roles who wish to deepen their understanding and skills in using behavior change communication in delivering effective policy outcomes.

 Day one will introduce participants to key concepts behind behavioral approaches to public policy delivery.
 In particular, the day will focus on:

 How society and the role of government are changing